micro-community/development/docs/pages/faq.markdown

 ## Fair Usage Policy

-Our fair usage policy applies caps to usage on a per service and per namespace basis.
+Our fair usage policy applies caps to usage on a per namespace basis.
 This is so we can maintain a shared system for everyone to use in coordination and have a great experience.
 The limits are below but may change, vary or include new resource types.

-Per service limits
+### Dev

+The per namespace limits of the Dev environment

 - CPU - 1 core
+- Memory - 1 Gb
+- Disk - 10 Gb

+### Platform

+The per namespace limits of the Platform environment

+- CPU - 2 cores
-- Memory - 128 mb
+- Memory - 2 Gb
-- Disk - 512 mb
+- Disk - 20 Gb

 ## Cancellation